altruios/namshubettulpa/public/namshubettulpa/chapters/confrontation.md

-*A tentacle nearly collided with her and forced her to move* ~As she twirled in the blackness she readied her spear~ *A tentacle slammed into Flanagan - who screamed* 'M::They are as painful as they look'
+*A tentacle nearly collided with her and forced her to move* ~As she twirled in the blackness she readied her spear~ *A tentacle slammed into Flanagan - who screamed* 'M::They are as painful as they look.'
 ~The yellow lines of light faded, then surged~ *Flanagan was screaming, not in pain but in rage*
 ~The yellow lines started melting, coating the tentacles with a rubbery glue~ *Martha took a breath.
 Aimed.
-Then threw her spear* *It flew forward - breaking into a fractal all around her as it did so* 'M::Damn jet-pack would be convenient about now'
+Then threw her spear* *It flew forward - breaking into a fractal all around her as it did so* 'M::Damn jet-pack would be convenient about now...'
 ~She was forming the grammar to summon one and saw Flanagan with out~ 'M::Or I could just give myself flying.'
 `~Self~.*Flying*=true`